MIAOUS-group/port-contention-without-smt/README.md

 You can find the full paper [here](https://people.irisa.fr/Thomas.Rokicki/publications/fpgen.pdf).

 ## Prerequisites
-Most experiments have been run on recent linux distributions.
+Most experiments have been run on recent Linux distributions.
+Although portable code should work on other OSs, we have experienced some issues on MacOS, probably due to the differences in scheduling and SharedArrayBuffer Clocks.

-You will need to install [wabt](https://github.com/WebAssembly/wabt) with a recent version to compile wasm vector instructions.
+You will need to install [wabt](https://github.com/WebAssembly/wabt) to compile the WebAssembly files from the wat text format.
+Note that, at the time of making the paper, the apt version of wabt was not recent enough to build WebAssembly's SIMD instructions, and required to build the git sources to use the frameworks.

-Run `pip install -r requirements.txt` to install python dependencies.
+Most native code for the framework and classifier require python3 to work.
+Run `pip3 install -r requirements.txt` to install necessary dependencies.

 ## Native Proof of Concept